aws/aws-cdk/packages/aws-cdk/CONTRIBUTING.md

 yarn integ-cli
 ```

-There are two types of tests involved in the integration suite:
+This command runs two types of tests:

 #### Functional

 These tests simply run the local integration tests located in [`test/integ/cli`](./test/integ/cli).
 They test the proper deployment of stacks and in general the correctness of the actions performed by the CLI.

-You can run these specifically by executing:
+You can run also run just these tests by executing:

 ```console
 yarn integ-cli-no-regression